Saving Ourselves Mini-Grant FAQ

 Yes, all regions and chapters in good standing with the National Office are eligible to apply.

-Can we apply for the SOS mini grants more than once?
+Can we apply for the SOS mini-grants more than once?

-Yes, Regions/chapters can apply for funding up to two (2) times a year during the GHWins fiscal year (April 2023 – March 2024).
-Applicants are encouraged to apply for both grant periods.
+Yes, Regions/chapters can apply for funding up to two (2) times a year during the GHWins fiscal year.

 How are mini-grant funds awarded?

-Funds will be awarded to regions and chapters after completing the proposed project(s) and all mandatory grant activities and trainings.
-The National Treasurer will only issue mini-grant funding to regions and chapters with an active Swing bank account.
+Funds will be awarded to regions and chapters after completing the proposed project(s) and all

 What is the time frame to complete a grant project?